The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   shoutOut();
   console.log(`${theHustler} is also the hardest working person in the room.`);
   ```
+  This code logs Paul then Laisha within the output.
+This is because they refer to two different instances of our theHustler variable.
+  There is a console.log that refers to theHustler within the function's scope and another that refers to the global theHustler which is defined as Laisha rather than Paul.

 12. **What does the following code log?
 Why?**
   ```javascript